marcjmccoy/marcjmccoy/README.md

 Highlights:
 - I’m interested in the applications of data science and machine learning in medicine, data science, and commerce.
-- I’m currently focused on learning advanced python, OOP, and intermediate C++!
+- I’m currently focused on learning advanced python and intermediate C++!
 - I have experience on both server-side and client-side, however most of my experience to this point has been on the server-side.
-- I’m looking to collaborate on medical research projects related to genetics and head and neck oncology.
+- I’m looking to collaborate on medical research projects related to genetics and oncology.
 - I want to make a difference in the world!
+- I don't believe in the segmentation of the tech industry, I strive to understand with depth and breadth.
+No problem is too complex.
-- If you have datasets and want to do cool things - please reach out.
+- If you have data and want to do cool things - reach out.
 - I hold privacy and patient confidentialiy in the highest regard.
 - Lots of my daily activity is through the MMcCoy-Technologies organization page.
 - Reach me on github or linkedin.